trilioData/tvk-interop-plugins/docs/tvk-quickstart/README.md

 # TrilioVault for Kubernetes tvk-quickstart plugin

-**tvk-quickstart** is a kubectl plugin which installs TrilioVault for Kuberentes (TVK), configures UI, creates target and run some sample backup/reson TrilioVault for Kuberentes (TVK).
+**tvk-quickstart** is a kubectl plugin which installs TrilioVault for Kuberentes (TVK), configures UI, creates target and run some sample backup/res on TrilioVault for Kuberentes (TVK) and provides option to uninstall it.
 It installs the TVK Operator, the TVM Application, configures the TVK Management Console, creates NFS/s3 target and executes sample backup and restore operations.
 This plugin is tested on OCP,RKE,GKE,DO kubernetes clusters.